A Brief History

 Commodus was poisoned by his own mistress, Marcia, but when he vomited up the poison, his wrestling partner Narcissus was dispatched to strangle Commodus in his bath.
 Commodus was replaced on the throne by Pertinax, who only reigned until he too was murdered (by his own Praetorian Guards) in March of 193.
 The next in line was Didius Julianus, who only managed to survive until June of 193 when he was murdered by a soldier in retribution for dismissing and executing the Praetorian Guards that had killed Pertinax.
 Septimius Severus then made the dangerous move of ascending the throne of Rome, only to turn over the position of Emperor to his son, Caracalla, who ruled jointly until 211 along with Septimius.
 When Septimius died in 211, his other son, Geta, who was made co-Emperor with Caracalla and Septimius in 209, was murdered shortly afterwards by Caracalla less than a year after Septimius died.
 Caracalla himself was in turn assassinated in 217 by the Prefect of his own Praetorian Guard.

 With the incredible shenanigans that went on among those at and close to the throne of Rome, it is amazing to us that the Roman Empire did not disintegrate and fall much sooner than it actually did.
 Can you imagine having five Presidents of the United States in one year?
 Especially if they were killing each other?

-Question for students: What is your favorite film about the Roman Empire?
-Please share with us your opinions.
+Question for students (and subscribers): What is your favorite film about the Roman Empire?
+Please share with us your opinions in the comments section below this article.
 There are certainly many such films to choose from.

 Your readership is much appreciated!